How Should I Treat Odors in My Grease Trap?

 Your Next Step: Pump Your Grease Trap Regularly and Invest in Preventative Maintenance

 You wanted to figure out how to treat odors in your grease trap, and now you know that it’s just as much about treating odors as it is about preventing damaging buildup.
-Your next step is to learn about the price of grease trap chemicals from State Chemical so that you can find the right product for your facility and your wallet.
+Your next step is to check out information on treating your grease trap and make the right decision for your facility.